jpittman/vsc/dojo/audio-setup.md

+# Desktop Audio Setup

 This is a simple breakdown of the audio setup defaults for streaming in both XSplit and OBS.
 It's based upon this [video](https://www.youtube.com/watch?v=EdAhR_CdjLc).

 ### Windows Audio Settings